Ceci007/counter/README.md

 # counter

-A counter made with React and Bootstrap with functionality that resembles a shopping cart in an e-commerce page for example.
+This app, made with React and Bootstrap, allows users to count how many of an item and how many types of items have been added, functionally resembling a shopping cart in an e-commerce page.

 ![screenshot](./app_screenshot.png)